Tiritibambix/GUIVCard/README.md

 Pre-built Docker image is available on Docker Hub:
 `tiritibambix/guivcard`

-Image is built automatically for amd64 architecture.
+Image is built automatically for amd64 and arm64 architectures.

 ## Features